adrianskelton/adrianproject5/testing.md

 ## Responsiveness

-The responsiveness of the website was thoroughly tested on various devices, including a MacBook Pro 15-inch, a Huawei P30 Pro, and a 24-inch monitor.
+The responsiveness of the website was thoroughly tested on various devices, including a Huawei matebook 15-inch, and a 24-inch monitor.
 Across all devices, the elements displayed cleanly and were well-organized, ensuring a consistent and user-friendly experience.
+I also tested it on my google pixel 7a and on google chrome's responsiveness checker with inspector tools.

 ## Browser Compatibility